top of page

 7:30PM

-Longtime collaborators Guillermo Suarez (violin) and Qin Ying Tan (harpsichord) reunite for a vibrant program of Spanish music.
-The duo will perform a spicy Fandango by Felix Lopez, Jose Herrando's El Jardín de Aranjuez, which evokes the gardens of Madrid with its bird calls and vivid musical imagery, and Dominico Scarlatti's rarely heard but brilliant violin sonatas.
+Longtime collaborators Guillermo Salas-Suarez and Qin Ying Tan reunite for a vibrant program of Spanish music.
+The duo will perform a spicy Fandango by Felix Lopez, Jose Herrando's El Jardín de Aranjuez, which evokes the gardens of Madrid with its bird calls and vivid musical imagery, and Luigi Boccherini's rarely heard but brilliant harpsichord and violin sonatas.

 Variaciones del fandango español Félix Máximo López